Man who killed his mom arrested in NYC attack on 65-year-old Asian woman

 In a statement posted on Instagram, the company said it "condemns all forms of violence, racism, xenophobia, and violence against the Asian American community."

-The company said that "the staff who witnessed the attack have been suspended pending an investigation in conjunction with their union."
-It was working to identify a "third-party vendor present during the incident so that appropriate action can be taken," according to the statement.

-Officials decried the attack and had strong words for the witnesses who appeared to watch the attack without trying to stop it.

-New York City Mayor Bill de Blasio called it “absolutely disgusting and outrageous.”
-He said it was “absolutely unacceptable” that witnesses did not intervene.
+New York City Mayor Bill de Blasio called the attack “absolutely disgusting and outrageous” and said it was “absolutely unacceptable” that witnesses did not intervene.

 “I don’t care who you are, I don’t care what you do, you’ve got to help your fellow New Yorker,” de Blasio said Tuesday during a news conference.
-“This is something where we all have to be part of the solution.
-We can’t just stand back and watch a heinous act happening.”
+“This is something where we all have to be part of the solution.”

 Rep. Grace Meng, D-N.Y., who has spearheaded legislation to combat hate crimes related to the Covid-19 pandemic, said the video embodied the lack of empathy toward Asian Americans.